maxgrossman10/housing-affordability-toms-river/README.md

 ## Notes

 This project is under active development.
-File names, workflow design, and model structure may continue to evolve as the data pipeline and dashboard are refined.
+File names, workflow design, and model structure will evolve as the data pipeline and dashboard are refined.